General Application procedures and criteria:

 No positions at this time.

 CBT Therapist: (40 hours per week) The CBT Therapist provides individual counseling, group counseling and crisis intervention services to adult offenders in the community.
 Referrals will come directly from probation.
 He/She will have knowledge and experience working with minority populations.
 This person will have strong clinical skills in family therapy, group, and multi-family group therapy, and parent education.
 Should also possess direct experience/expertise in working with clients involved in the justice system, substance abuse, gang activity, and criminality.
 A Master’s Degree in Social Work, Counseling, or related field is required.
 MSW/LCSW preferred.
 Must be license eligible; LCSW/MFT licensing supervisions provided.
-Bilingual in English/Spanish is preferred but not required..
+Bilingual in English/Spanish is required.
 Click here for complete job description and requirements.